Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Introduction

 Flow control plays a critical role in enhancing the performance and efficiency of aircraft, especially those operating at low Reynolds numbers.
 Aerodynamic stall due to flow separation results in a drastic loss of lift and an increase in drag, constraining the performance of airfoils.
 These challenges typically arise in low-speed, high-altitude aircraft used for surveying and stealth, gliders, electric aircraft, and wind turbine blades.
 Flow control techniques can modify the flow around an airfoil, reattaching separated flows during post-stall conditions, thereby expanding the airfoil's operational envelope.

 Flow control techniques can be broadly classified into passive and active methods.
-Passive techniques involve modifying the flow without adding energy, for example, modifying the wing shape, adding vortex generators~\citep{Lin2002}, or incorporating roughness elements~\citep{Zhou2012}.
-While passive flow control can enhance aerodynamic performance, these methods often incur parasitic drag in the portion of the operational envelope when they are not needed~\citep{Taylor2015}.
+Passive techniques involve modifying the flow without adding energy, for example, modifying the wing shape, adding vortex generators~\cite{Lin2002}, or incorporating roughness elements~\cite{Zhou2012}.
+While passive flow control can enhance aerodynamic performance, these methods often incur parasitic drag in portions of the operational envelope where they are not needed~\cite{Taylor2015}.
 In contrast, active flow control (AFC) techniques can be selectively employed under specific conditions, minimizing adverse effects when inactive.
-Despite their advantages, AFC systems tend to increase the aircraft's weight, which is especially problematic in the case of nano and micro air vehicles where weight and volume limitations are stringent~\citep{Greenblatt2022}.
-Furthermore, AFC systems draw substantial electrical power, a significant concern for electric aircraft~\citep{Greenblatt2022,Viswanathan2022}.
-Traditional continuous blowing methods, for instance, require plumbing systems that add weight and complexity~\citep{Greenblatt2000}.
+Despite their advantages, AFC systems tend to increase aircraft weight, which is especially problematic for nano- and micro-air vehicles, where weight and volume limitations are stringent~\cite{Greenblatt2022}.
+Furthermore, AFC systems draw substantial electrical power, a significant concern for electric aircraft~\cite{Greenblatt2022,Viswanathan2022}.
+Traditional continuous blowing methods, for instance, require plumbing systems that add weight and complexity~\cite{Greenblatt2000}.
 In contrast, AFC using synthetic jet actuators (SJAs) does not require plumbing, making them an ideal choice for aircraft flow control.